Skip to content

 3. javachanges plan --apply true only in the release-plan workflow

-4. javachanges preflight before any real publish
+4. javachanges preflight --snapshot before any snapshot deploy

 8. Common Mistakes